ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 ..
 Figure:: image1.png

   Configuration of the CLM subgrid hierarchy.
+Box in upper right shows hypothetical subgrid distribution for a single grid cell.
 Note that the Crop land unit is only used when the model is run with the crop model active.
-Abbreviations: TBD – Tall Building District; HD – High Density; MD – Medium Density, G – Glacier, L – Lake, U – Urban, C – Crop, V – Vegetated, PFT – Plant Functional Type, I – Irrigated, U – Unirrigated .
+Abbreviations: TBD – Tall Building District; HD – High Density; MD – Medium Density, G – Glacier, L – Lake, U – Urban, C – Crop, V – Vegetated, PFT – Plant Functional Type, Irr – Irrigated, UIrr – Unirrigated.
+Red arrows indicate allowed land unit transitions.
+Purple arrows indicate allowed patch-level transitions.

+The third subgrid level is referred to as the patch level.
+Patches can be PFTs or bare ground on the vegetated land unit and crop functional types (CFTs) on the crop land unit.
-The third subgrid level is referred to as the PFT level, but it also includes the treatment for bare ground.
-It is intended to capture the biogeophysical and biogeochemical differences between broad categories of plants in terms of their functional characteristics.
+The patch level is intended to capture the biogeophysical and biogeochemical differences between broad categories of plants in terms of their functional characteristics.
 On the vegetated land unit, up to 16 possible PFTs that differ in physiology and structure may coexist on a single column.
 All fluxes to and from the surface are defined at the PFT level, as are the vegetation state variables (e.g. vegetation temperature and canopy water storage).
-On the crop land unit, several different crop types can be represented on each crop land unit column (see Chapter :numref:`rst_Crops and Irrigation` for details).
+On the crop land unit, typically, different crop types can be represented on each

+crop land unit column (see Chapter :numref:`rst_Crops and Irrigation` for details).

 In addition to state and flux variable data structures for conserved